 The main reason for Indian investors to have a gold allocation in their portfolio is downside protection during turbulent phases for stocks.
-During times of stock market turmoil, not only do global gold prices shoot up, the Rupee also depreciates against the dollar, propping up Indian gold ETF returns.
+During times of stock market turmoil, not only do global gold prices shoot up, the Rupee also depreciates against the dollar, propping up Indian gold return rate.
 But gold mining funds aren’t a good choice for such hedging because they do not always move in the same direction as physical gold.

 The market performance of gold mining stocks, like that of other commodity stocks, depends not only on gold price moves but also on the earnings performance of gold miners which tend to be highly volatile.
 When gold prices soar, miners try to ramp up their gold output to max out their revenues and profits at high realisations.
 When they slump, higher-cost miners are forced to shutter their mines, take impairment charges and report huge losses.

 During extended downturns in gold prices, many gold miners in fact go under or get acquired by rivals at distress prices because they can’t recover even their fixed costs.
 Only miners with globally diversified operations, an active hedging strategy and extremely low costs of production have survived the past two downcycles in gold and Barrick Gold is one of them.
 Because of the severity and length of bear markets in gold, it often takes a sustained uptrend in gold prices for most gold miners to break even and turn a profit.

 This is why, when you bet on a gold mining fund there is no guarantee that it will faithfully mirror every rally in gold prices.
 The table below, comparing returns on the FTSE Gold Mines Index (an international index of gold mining stocks and benchmark for DSP World Gold Fund) against global gold returns in USD shows that while physical gold has delivered losses in only 4 of the last 21 years, the FTSE Gold Mines Index has delivered losses in 9 of those 21 years.